Rashi - Gochara - Bhava - Graha - Ratna - Nakshatra - Amsha - Varga

 However, the condition may be healed during the period of randhresha-8 .

 Periods of randhresha-8 cause a turning of the cycle of birth and death . he result on the material plane is a temporary physical weakening due to the deep changes which are happening in the more subtle levels or origination (causal, astral, etheric etc.) during this time.
-After a life-threatening illness or accident which has been suddenly healed , the native may comprehend that in some sense one has died and been reborn.
+After a life-threatening illness or accident which has been suddenly healed , one may comprehend that in some sense one has died and been reborn.

-Randhra-daya is the preeminent bhava of sacrifice .
+Randhra-daya is the preeminent bhava of sacrifice.

 Sacrifice, whether willing or not, is the keynote of Randhra Bhava.